opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 {{< container-image path="build-number.png" alt="" >}}

-If you're building from a kit, check the included pamphlet for your Build Number.
-If your build number starts with `v2`, then that's the version of hardware you received.
-This is the `Z` value above.
+If you're building from a kit, check the included pamphlet for Hardware Number.
+(Early kits have the full build number `v2.0.X`, if you have this, consider your Hardware Number to be `2`.)
+This is the `X` value above.

-The `Y` value is the version of parts you 3D print.
-When you receive your kit, find the most recent release starting with the `Z` value found in your pamphlet, and print the parts found there.
-Remember this number; these `Z` and `Y` numbers dictate your machine's hardware!
+The `Y` value is the Printed Parts Version.
+When you receive your kit, find the most recent release starting with your Hardware Number, and print the parts found there.
+Remember this number; these `X` and `Y` numbers dictate your machine's hardware!

-The `X` dictates any software or documentation updates. **Use the build number with the highest number in the X position that you see in the dropdown**.
+The `Z` dictates any software or documentation updates. **Use the build number with the highest number in the Z position that you see in the dropdown**.
 This means you'll be using the most up to date docs and software for your machine's hardware. **Check the drop down in the upper right to select your Build Number.**

 {{< container-image path="build-number-example.png" alt="" >}}